 - Digital marketing: 75% of total eligible budget up to $50,000

 - Industry events: 50% of total eligible budget up to $200,000 per fiscal year for industry events

 - Showcase production for export-ready artists: 50% of total eligible budget

 - Showcase production for artists from official language minority communities: 75% of total eligible budget up to $100,000.

 FACTOR staff assess the eligibility of the projects and costs and make a recommendation to the Board of Directors for their approval.
-Assessment time is six to eight weeks from the date of application.
+Assessment time is up to 12 weeks from the date of application.